abougouffa/minemacs/docs/functions-and-commands.md

 #### `+first-file-hook-ignore-list`

-A list of files to ignore in the `minemacs-first-*-file-hook`.
+A list of files to ignore in the `minemacs-first-*-file-hook` hooks.

+It can be a filename, a filename with wildcard or a function that returns one of the two.

 #### `+first-file-hooks`

-A list of defined hooks using `+make-first-file-hook!`.
+A list of hooks defined using `+make-first-file-hook!`.

 #### `+eglot-auto-enable-modes`